hantash07/decency_injection/README.md

   - Works with Frameworks: Useful in frameworks where objects are created by the system and you don't control the constructor (e.g., Android Activities or Fragments).

   #### Disadvantages
+  - There is a risk of `NullPointerException`.
+If there is any issues in dependencies, these issues can be find out during run time, as dependencies are injected into fields after object creation.
-  - Testability: Field injection makes it harder to test, as dependencies are injected after object creation.
+  - Difficult to test as dependencies are injected after object creation.
 You may need a DI framework running to perform tests.
-  - Late Initialization: Since fields are initialized after the constructor, there’s a risk of NullPointerException if the fields are accessed before injection.
-  - No Immutability: Dependencies cannot be val (immutable) if they are injected via fields, which might lead to accidental reassignments.

 ### Main Benefits:
 1. Non repetitive definations of the entire object.